mui/toolpad/CONTRIBUTING.md

    This command will bump the version in every package of the project.

-1. Generate the changelog using
+1. Generate the changelog using:

    ```sh
    yarn release:changelog